yajidms/bot-gajelas/README.md

 node index.js
 ```

-The bot will go online and be ready to receive commands!

 ## ✨ Main Features & Commands

 This bot comes with various commands, accessible via both `prefix` and `slash command` (`/`).